Cysharp/MagicOnion/README.md

 It can step-in/out seamlessly in server and client.

-for Unity, you can't share by DLL(because can't share `IServer<>` because it is different reference both Unity and Server), so I recommends use [Shared Project](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects), this techinique is for xamarin but it works for Unity.
+for Unity, you can't share by DLL(because can't share `IServer<>` because it is different reference both Unity and Server), so I recommends use [Shared Project](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects), this technique is for xamarin but it works for Unity.
 Project structure is like this.

 ```
 Server